- 1 Shell Moulding Process Overview

 Shell mould casting technique

 It is possible to cast using a mould similar to a shell, which is constructed of sand and resin and used in the shell mould casting technique.
 These moulds are lightweight and extremely strong, making them ideal for automatic casting operations.
-Despite the fact that this process is suited for both ferrous and non-ferrous casting, it is most commonly utilised for steel casting.
+Despite the fact that this process is suited for both ferrous and non-ferrous casting, it is most commonly utilized for steel casting.

 Shell molded steel castings